 Once more, Kangaroo Island in South Australia offers genuine opportunities to spot echidnas.
-This great destination makes for an excellent diversion along the Capital to Capital touring route.
+This great destination can be found travelling along the Fleurieu Peninsula.

 Or head to Cradle Mountain in Tasmania – the national park offers the chance to see these spikey creatures year round.
 Mount Field National Park, 75km from Hobart, is another good spot to attempt to locate echidnas.